 The ticket costs about 40 Euros for a round trip.
 Timișoara is a city in western Romania, known for Secessionist architecture.
 The central square, Piața Victoriei, is surrounded by baroque buildings and the Metropolitan Orthodox Cathedral, with its mosaic-patterned roof tiles and icon gallery.
 Nearby is the Habsburg-era square Piața Unirii and the Memorial Museum of the 1989 Revolution.
 The museum houses uniforms, documents, and a film on the Ceaușescu dictatorship.

 1. Germany (Nuremberg)

-Ticket costs about 60 Euros for a round trip.
+The ticket costs about 60 Euros for a round trip.
 Berlin, Germany’s capital, dates to the 13th century.
 Reminders of the city’s turbulent 20th-century history include its Holocaust memorial and the Berlin Wall’s graffitied remains.
 Divided during the Cold War, its 18th-century Brandenburg Gate has become a symbol of reunification.
 The city’s also known for its art scene and modern landmarks like the gold-colored, swoop-roofed Berliner Philharmonie, built in 1963.

 The ticket costs about 80 Euros for a round trip.
 Frankfurt, a central German city on the river Main, is a major financial hub that’s home to the European Central Bank.
 It’s the birthplace of famed writer Johann Wolfgang von Goethe, whose former home is now the Goethe House Museum.
 Like much of the city, it was damaged during World War II and later rebuilt.
 The reconstructed Altstadt (Old Town) is the site of Römerberg, a square that hosts an annual Christmas market.